DaniRey/tpolecat.github.io/_posts/2014-06-09-methods-functions.md

 Note that unlike the method (which has *no* parameter list) the function value has an *empty* parameter list.

+Help readers of your code distinguish side effect free acessor methods from methods with side effects.
+To do so the accessors should omit parentheses (have no paramter list), while methods with side effects should use parantheses (have an empty parameter list).

 #### Multiple Parameters

 Methods with multiple parameters expand to equivalent multi-parameter functions: